-For all institutions, the SUNY students studying abroad count in the campus' official HEADCOUNT while the exchange students from abroad do not.
+The SUNY students studying abroad count in the campus' official HEADCOUNT while the exchange students from abroad do not.

 EXCHANGE STUDENT: A student enrolled at an international college coming to SUNY to participate in one of SUNY's approved overseas EXCHANGE PROGRAMS.